Nelliyode Vasudevan Namboodiri: Career

 Nelliyode was born in 1940 in Cheranalloor in Ernakulam district.
 He joined the PSV Natyasangham in Kottakkal in 1957 and received training in Kathakali largely under Padma Shri Vazhenkada Kunchu Nair of the tradition.
 After a teaching stint in Kerala Kalamandalam, he joined as a Kathakali teacher at the Central High School in Thiruvananthapuram.
 Nelliyode lived in Poojappura near Thiruvananthapuram.

 Awards

 Nelliyode has received the Central Sangeet Natak Akademi Award and the Kerala Sangeetha Nataka Akademi Award (1999).
 He has also received Rigatta's 'Natyaratna' title and gold medal in 1976, Thulaseevana award in 1988, Kalamandalam award, Central Government Fellowship, and Onamthuruth temple's 'Natyavisarad' title and the Kerala State Kathakali Prize for 2013.

 Repertoire

-In Kathakali, Nelliyode is primarily famous for his playing cruel characters like Kali, Trigartan, Dushasanan, Bakan, and Veerabhadran.
+In Kathakali, Nelliyode is primarily famous for his playing cruel characters like Kali Nalacharitham, Trigartan, Dushasanan, Bakan, and Veerabhadran.
 He also excelled in pious roles like Kuchelan (Sudama) besides demonic kari roles such as Nakrathundi, Simhika, Soorpanakha, Lanka Lakshmi, and the black-bearded Kaatalan (woodsman).
 Possessing deep knowledge in Sanskrit and the Hindu Puranas, Nelliyode was also capable of presenting Patakam, a classical temple art requiring skills in oratory, and has played the role of the Fool in a production of King Lear.